Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 <p> For "Cell Assignment" use "Nearest" and for "Void Fill Method" use "Linear".
 These parameters will help preserve the edges of buildings, structures, and trees.  </p> <br>

 <p> Under "Output Data Type", the options are "Floating" or "Integer".
 For the purposes of this tutorial, either option can be selected, though it ultimately depends on what you want to do with the raster data.
-Table 5 below presents a brief summary of the differences. </p>
+Table 5 below presents a summary of the differences. </p>

 <table title="Floating and Integer Valued Rasters"> <caption> Table 5.
 Floating and Integer Valued Rasters </caption>
 <thead>